akaiser/flutter_bizpage/README.md

 # Flutter BizPage

-A POC to implement/test some Bootstrap/Web like UX goodies in Flutter.

 This example attempts to mimic some UX features from the [www.sgs-automobile.de](https://www.sgs-automobile.de/) website which in turn is based on the [BizPage](https://bootstrapmade.com/demo/templates/BizPage/) template.